 - How are you going to record the receipt of this $5,000?

-- How are you going to record the expenses that use this $5,000?
+- How will you record the expenses that use the funds from the grant?

-- How, at any given point, will you know how much money is left of this $5,000?
+- Will you know how much money is left at any given point in time?

 Fund accounting allows you to answer these questions and more.
 In a properly set-up system, this fund would have its own asset, liability, equity, income, and expense balances; thus, making it a completely separate entity within your organization.
-Don’t worry, you would still be able to see simple information for your organization as a whole, but each fund would be independent of others.
+Don’t worry, you would still be able to see simple information for your organization as a whole.
+However, each fund would be independent of others.

-Fund accounting is very detailed, and can get confusing… but ultimately it is the most accurate method of accounting.
+Fund accounting is a very detailed and confusing process.
+Ultimately it is the most accurate method of accounting.
 By utilizing this system of tracking funds, you can maintain accurate financial records for your organization and all of its directives; thus, empowering you to generate powerful financial statements and make key decisions.